Chepke/Machine-Learning/README.md

           Kurtosis: Flatter distribution- there is a widder spread of EstimatedSalary around the mean and a larger standard deviation vi) Conduct a bivariate analysis;

- Using scattered plot to determine how 'Balance' affects the 'charges' values
+ Using scattered plot to determine how 'Balance' affects the 'Esimatedsalary' values

       Results
         Older students are charged more compared to young students